michelk/gitit-server.hs/README.md

 # gitit-server: Wrapper of gitit to run multiple wikis.

-This is a small command-line program to run multiple wikiks with one process based on [gitit][].
+This is a small command-line program to run multiple wikis with one process based on [gitit][].
+It takes into account all directories with git-repositories under a common directory.

 ## Usage: